-When converting Natural, with both its procedural syntax and rich runtime, to a modern OO language such as C#, there are a lot of architectural and behavioral mismatches that need to be overcome:
+When converting Natural, with both its procedural syntax and rich runtime, to a modern OO language such as Java, there are a lot of architectural and behavioral mismatches that need to be overcome:

 - While Natural data items have an associated type (alphanumeric, date, logical, ...), they can also be redefined and treated as a completely difference data type.
-This makes it possible to store "illegal" values (for example, the value "HELLO" could be stored in an alphanumeric redefinition of a numeric field, resulting in an invalid number). - C# on the other hand is a strongly typed language, which makes it impossible to assign a number to a string variable or vice versa. - Natural programs typically use copycodes as a means to re-use code in multiple programs.
-C# on the other hand does not have the concept of an "include file". - Natural control-flow instructions, such as REINPUT and RETRY, simply don't have a counterpart in C#. - Some Natural control-flow instructions, such as ESCAPE, map rather nicely to exception handling, but this incurs an overhead that may not be desirable (e.g. if used in tight loops). - Natural is known for its high-precision arithmetic (29 digits), which many financial applications rely upon and while C# has a "decimal" data type, its range is not sufficient5.
-The standard .NET library also doesn't offer a "BigDecimal" type as an easy workaround. - Natural programs can import database fields using only their name, with types taken from the corresponding DDM module.
+This makes it possible to store "illegal" values (for example, the value "HELLO" could be stored in an alphanumeric redefinition of a numeric field, resulting in an invalid4 number).
+Java on the other hand is a strongly typed language, which makes it impossible to assign a number to a String variable or vice versa. - Natural programs typically use copycodes as a means to re-use code in multiple programs.
+Java on the other hand does not have the concept of an "include file". - Some Natural control-flow instructions, such as REINPUT and RETRY, simply don't have a counterpart in Java. - Some Natural control-flow instructions, such as ESCAPE, map rather nicely to exception handling, but this incurs an overhead that may not be desirable (e.g. if used in tight loops). - Natural is known for its high-precision arithmetic (29 digits).
+While Java offers a BigDecimal type, its behavior is not quite the same as that of a Natural numeric field. - Natural programs can import database fields using only their name, with types taken from the corresponding DDM module.
 This means that a data dictionary change, such as extending a text field from 20 to 30 characters, does force a recompilation but no actual code change.

 3.2.
-Target Framework
+Target Java Version